rtanglao/resume/README.md

 As support analyst, I improved Mozilla and Firefox products (Firefox for Android; Firefox for Desktop: Windows, Linux, macOS; Firefox Lite; Mozilla VPN; Firefox Reality and more) by collecting and feeding back user insights both manualy and using dashboards to engineering and product.
 As support release manager, I ensured that support was ready for both new and existing products by coordinating user documentation with our content editor, ensuring our support site was ready by working with support site software developers and designers and working with product management and engineering.

 1. For every release, I gathered user insights for Firefox Desktop and Firefox for Android and reported them back to engineering and product management.
-2. Onboarded new products such as Mozilla VPN into support: ensured documentation was ready, for free products coordinated with community managers to ensure the volunteer support community was ready, for paid products such as Mozilla VPN worked with support agents to ensure paid support was ready.
+1. Onboarded new products such as Mozilla VPN into support: ensured documentation was ready, for free products coordinated with community managers to ensure the volunteer support community was ready, for paid products such as Mozilla VPN worked with support agents to ensure paid support was ready.
-3. I wrote [scripts](https://github.com/rtanglao/rt-kits-api2) in Ruby and R using R Studio to collect support related data using REST APIs and visualized that data using R's ggplot2 library.
+1. I wrote [scripts](https://github.com/rtanglao/rt-kits-api2) in Ruby and R using R Studio to collect support related data using REST APIs and visualized that data using R's ggplot2 library.
-4. I co-project managed a Tableau visualizer engineer and a back end data engineer and was also the end user for four  dashboards (Firefox Desktop, Firefox for Android, Support Community Performance, Mozilla VPN dashboard) in Tableau from requirements to deployment.
-The data was stored in Mozilla's Google Cloud Platform (GCP) with the data in Google Big Query.
+1. I co-project managed a Tableau visualizer engineer and a back end data engineer and was also the end user for four  dashboards (Firefox Desktop, Firefox for Android, Support Community Performance, Mozilla VPN dashboard) in Tableau from requirements to deployment.
+The data was stored in Mozilla's Google Cloud Platform (GCP) with the data in Google Big Query (BQ).

 ### Mozilla Corporation

-- Vancouver , BC
+- Vancouver, BC
-- Novmeber 2012 - January 2016
+- November 2012 - January 2016
 - Firefox for Android & iOS Support Coordinator

 Coordinated the awesome volunteers, user documentation and support forum for the fantastic Firefox for Android and iOS user support community on support.mozilla.org (SUMO)